Matt-Dionis/nlad/README.md

 - 'preferred_technologies': The preferred tech stack for the application we will build.
   You will offer options for any necessary technology choices we need to make beyond the provided tech stack.
+- 'design_specs': Design requirements and visual inspiration for the application.
 - 'api_documentation': Comprehensive documentation about the external API we'll be integrating with.

 You will 'hold the user's hand' and walk them step-by-step through creating, building,